67th Trento Film Festival

 The owners of the works must provide a copy for evaluation, online through a viewing or download link, or on DVD, BluRay or hard drive by:

-Dispatch of the material submitted is at the participant’s expense.
+The sending of any material submitted for the selection process is at the participant’s expense.

 Materials sent from outside EU should be accompanied by the documents required for customs clearance (pro forma invoice) and state the following: “No commercial value, for cultural purposes only”.

-Copies of works for selection must be delivered or mailed to the following post address or email:
+Copies of works for selection must be delivered or mailed to the following post or email address:

 Trento Film Festival